our group commitments

 NEC Group Arenas

-In addition to the accessible toilet provision, the Genting Arena can also boast a Changing Places toilet facility which can be found at the rear of Block 12.
+In addition to the accessible toilet provision, Resorts World Arena can also boast a Changing Places toilet facility which can be found at the rear of Block 12.
 This facility meets the needs of people with multiple and complex disabilities who have one or more carers with, and assisting, them, by providing extra features and more space.

 Arena Birmingham has five public, stand-alone, unisex RADAR key operated toilets.
-As with the Genting Arena there are also larger accessible toilets within the public toilets that can be used without a key.
+As with Resorts World Arena there are also larger accessible toilets within the public toilets that can be used without a key.

 Wheelchairs are available for hire free of charge in both Arenas (subject to availability).